zachwarner/Lupu-Warner-Why-Are/README.md

 This folder contains all of the replication materials for:

 Lupu, Noam, and Zach Warner.
 Forthcoming.
-"Why Are the Affluent Better Represented Around the World?" **European Journal of Political Research**.
+"Why Are the Affluent Better Represented Around the World?" *European Journal of Political Research*.

 # Manifest

 The folder structure is as follows:

-data/
-...
-Lupu-Warner-Why-Are.csv
-logs/
-...
-Dockerfile
-results/
-... variable-importances/
-scripts/
-...
-Lupu-Warner-Why-Are.R
-Lupu-Warner-Why-Are.sh
-README.md

-# File description

 - /data/Lupu-Warner-Why-Are.csv provides all of the data used in the manuscript and in the Online Appendix.
 - /logs/Dockerfile is the Dockerfile from which the replication Docker image was built.
 Note that this is unlikely to compile now; it is provided merely for historical reference.